Pool Automation: Everything You Should Know [Buyer’s Guide]

 What Is Pool Automation?

 Pool automation puts the controls for your pool system in one place.
-It connects pool systems that you’d otherwise have to control manually to a control panel, and you can manage everything from there.
+It connects pool systems that you’d otherwise have to control manually to a control panel.
+From there, you can manage everything.

 Automating your swimming pool has the practical benefits of saving you time and money on your energy bill, but it also has fun uses as well.
 Programming routines that fit into your lifestyle for pool parties or date nights, with your music and lighting synced is as easy as selecting the options on a system app that suits you and your pool best.
 The possibilities are endless and advancing as fast as technology is.

-Automating pool systems means that you don’t have to worry about turning on your heater or filter before you decide to go for a dip.
+Automating pool systems means that you don’t have to worry about turning on your pool filter or heater before you decide to go for a dip.
 With pre-programmed routines, you can control whatever aspects of your pool you want, including ‘vacation’ routines that ensure your pool stays healthy while you’re out of town.

 Pros and cons of pool automation